NHL-P2-INF2-DP/netflix-clone/README.md

 - Backups are created automatically every 4 hours
 - The system keeps the last 5 backups plus a `latest.sql` file
 - Backups are stored in the `./backups` directory
-- On startup, the system attempts to restore from the latest backup if one exists

 ### Manual Operations
 You can manually trigger backup and restore operations: